-- 6.1 Network will work closely with a number of partners and agencies responsible for Safeguarding those at risk.
-This will include but are not limited to: - MARAC- Multi-Agency Risk Assessment Conference which aim to protect those affected by domestic violence - Local Safeguarding Children Boards- which aim to protect children at risk - Multi- Agency Public Protection Arrangements- The mechanism through which statutory agencies aim to manage risk posed by sexual and violent offenders, in a coordinated way in order to protect the public - Safeguarding Adult Review (SAR) Safeguarding Adult Boards must arrange a (SAR) when an adult dies as a result of, or has experienced serious abuse or neglect, whether known or suspected and there is concern that partner agencies could have worked more effectively together.
-The aim of SAR is to identify learning and improvement action. - Multi-agency Safeguarding Hub (MASH) single point of contact for all professionals to report safeguarding concerns.
+6.1 Sovereign Network Homes will work closely with a number of partners and agencies responsible for

+Safeguarding those at risk.
+This will include but are not limited to:

+- MARAC- Multi-Agency Risk Assessment Conference which aim to protect those affected by domestic violence - Local Safeguarding Children Boards- which aim to protect children at risk - Multi- Agency Public Protection Arrangements- The mechanism through which statutory agencies aim to manage risk posed by sexual and violent offenders, in a coordinated way in order to protect the public - Safeguarding Adult Review (SAR) Safeguarding Adult Boards must arrange a (SAR) when an adult dies as a result of, or has experienced serious abuse or neglect, whether known or suspected and there is concern that partner agencies could have worked more effectively together.
+The aim of SAR is to identify learning and improvement action. - Multi-agency Safeguarding Hub (MASH) single point of contact for all professionals to report safeguarding concerns. - Serious Case Review (SCR) A SCR takes place after a child dies or is seriously injured and abuse or neglect is thought to be involved.
+It looks at lessons that can help prevent similar incidence from happening in the future. - Local Joint Action Groups- Which are used to work in partnership with the police and other agencies to share information on and manage crime.

-Document name: Safeguarding Policy Status: V.4.1 Page 8 of 12 Issue Date: 20 March 2018 Last Review Date:March 2023 Next Review Date: July 2025
+Document name: Safeguarding Policy Status: V.3.1 Page 8 of 12 Issue Date: 20 March 2018 Last Review Date: December 2023 Next Review Date: July 2025